Oyster: Habitat and behaviour

 Oysters are filter feeders, taking in large amounts of water to feed and breathe (exchange and with water) but they are not permanently open.
 They regularly shut their valves to enter a resting state, even when they are permanently submersed.
 Their behaviour follows very strict circatidal and circadian rhythms according to the relative moon and sun positions.
 During neap tides (the time periods of mildly shifting tides), they exhibit much longer closing periods than during the spring tide (the time period of more drasticly shifting tides).

+Oysters are a group of bivalve mollusks widely distributed in coastal waters worldwide, with high ecological and economic importance.
+As efficient filter feeders, they improve water quality by consuming plankton and suspended particles, while oyster reefs offer habitats for fish and invertebrates and protect shorelines from erosion.
+Oyster farming has a long history and remains a major aquaculture industry globally, providing a rich source of protein, zinc, and other nutrients.
+Modern cultivation methods include bottom culture, suspended culture, and hatchery production.
+Sustainable oyster aquaculture is considered environmentally friendly with low resource inputs, and can act as a marine carbon dioxide removal hotspot to mitigate climate change.
+However, the sector faces challenges such as diseases, habitat degradation, and climate change impacts, including ocean acidification and rising water temperatures.

 As a keystone species, oysters provide habitat for many marine species.

 Crassostrea and Saccostrea live mainly in the intertidal zone, while Ostrea is subtidal.
 The hard surfaces of oyster shells and the nooks between the shells provide places where a host of small animals can live.
 Hundreds of animals, such as sea anemones, barnacles, and hooked mussels, inhabit oyster reefs.
 Many of these animals are prey to larger animals, including fish, such as striped bass, black drum and croakers.

 An oyster reef can increase the surface area of a flat bottom 10-fold.
 An oyster's mature shape often depends on the type of bottom to which it is originally attached, but it always orients itself with its outer, flared shell tilted upward.
 One valve is cupped and the other is flat.